 Miramar Corsica is located near Propriano Harbour and a 4-minute walk from the beach.
-The hotel offers panoramic views of the Valinco Gulf, a heated swimming pool, a games room and fitness room, as well as a sauna and a spa.
+The hotel offers panoramic views of the Valinco Gulf, a heated swimming pool, a games room, and a fitness room, as well as a sauna and a spa.

-Résidence & Hôtel Aria Marina Located in Propriano, 1.5 km from the beach, this residence boasts a panoramic view of the Gulf of Valinco and features a terrace with swimming pool.FIND BEST HOTELS IN PROPRIANO
+Résidence & Hôtel Aria Marina Located in Propriano, 1.5 km from the beach, this residence boasts a panoramic view of the Gulf of Valinco and features a terrace with a swimming pool.🔍FIND BEST HOTELS IN PROPRIANO

 10. St. Florent, a lovely small town on the north coast of Corsica

 St. Florent is located on the north coast of the island and is a beautiful, traditional little town.
 Its fabulous architecture seems like something straight out of a postcard.
 Combined with its small population, St. Florent allows you to truly immerse yourself in Corsica’s culture.

 Its beautiful harbor is the main attraction.
 Take a stroll along the seafront or sit and sip a drink in one of the beautiful cafés, while watching the fishing boats bob up and down in the water, as the locals go about their daily business.

 Elsewhere in the town, a small fort, a 12th-century cathedral, and a 15th-century citadel give you plenty of historic locations to explore and enjoy the architecture of.
 This all makes St. Florent an ideal choice for anyone wanting to get a truly authentic Corsican experience.

 Other sights in these areas are Nebbio Cathedral, Martello Tower, Plage de Saleccia, Plage de la Roya, and Plage du Loto.

 Stay in St. Florent if you prefer to stay in a small town with a quiet, traditional atmosphere, you want to see some historic attractions.